Migracode-Barcelona/old-syllabus-contents/node/week-13/lesson.md

 build your application's backend.
 Learning Express gives you a great foundation for becoming a Node.js developer.

-In the next steps, we will building a **CMS (Content Management System)** - a system to write, publish and save blog posts.
-Even though we could use core libraries like `http` to build this system, this becomes very complicated and non-maintainable very quickly.
-That is why we use frameworks like `Express`.

-## A simple Node.js server

 ### Hello world example